sm823zw/COVID-19-Detection-Using-CT-Scans/README.md

 Dataset obtained from - https://github.com/afshin0919/Shoeibi-COVID19-Dataset

-This repo deals with COVID-19 Classification using CT Scan images.
+This repo deals with COVID-19 Classification using CT Scan images of the chest.